nicelion/ianthompson/README.md

 This is the official repository for [iancthompson.dev](https://www.iancthompson.dev).

+Please take inspiration for your own website and use in accordance to the provided License.

+Note that I am not maintaining this repository with the intent on making this "reusable," in the sense that I am building this for my own personal use but making the source available to you for free.
+You will need go in and change images/colors/content/whatever to fit your own needs.
+This is not a skeleton project.
+Do with that as you will...

+## Contributing

+If you see an issue in the live version and would like to make a fix, submit a pull request!

+## License

+Please see LICENSE.md for more information.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: